Borel-type subalgebras of the lattice vertex operator algebra: Acknowledgements

 \section{Acknowledgements}

-I wish to thank professors Angela Gibney and Daniel Karshen for their valuable discussions and useful comments on this paper.
-This paper is based on a Chapter of my Ph.D. dissertation submitted to the University of California, Santa Cruz.
-I thank my advisor, professor Chongying Dong, for his guidance and advice on my research in vertex operator algebras.
+I'm grateful to Professors Angela Gibney and Daniel Krashen for helpful discussions and many useful comments on this paper.
+This paper is an expansion of a Chapter in my Ph.D. dissertation submitted to the University of California, Santa Cruz.
+I would like to thank my Ph.D. advisor, Professor Chongying Dong, for his guidance and advice on my research in vertex operator algebras.